Denton-L/based-connect/README.txt

 Disclaimer
 ----------

-I have only tested these on Bose QuietComfort 35's with firmware 1.3.2 and SoundLink II headphones with firmware 2.1.1.
+This has only been tested on Bose QuietComfort 35's with firmware 1.3.2, 1.2.9, 1.06 and SoundLink II's with firmware 2.1.1.
 I cannot ensure that this program works on any other devies.

 Todo